jdeathe/centos-ssh/README.md

 ##### SSH_USER_PASSWORD

 On first run the SSH user is created with a generated password.
 If you require a specific password `SSH_USER_PASSWORD` can be used when running the container.
+If set to a valid container file path the value will be read from the file - this allows for defining the value securely with an feature such as Docker Secrets.
 If set to an empty string then a password is auto-generated and, if `SSH_SUDO` is not set to allow no password for all commands, will be displayed in the docker logs.

 ```
 ...